StergiosF/Forkify/README.md

 # ∞ Forkify

-A recipe search application made with javascript.
+A recipe search application made with JavaScript.

 ## Deployment